eCook Meal

 INDIA IN MY KITCHEN

 Bowl up a generous helping of the fluffy basmati rice and ladle over the delicious lamb curry.
 Dollop over the creamy Raita.
-Sprinkle with the chopped coriander and the remaining chilli (to taste).
+Sprinkle with the chopped coriander and the remaining Chilli (to taste).
 Let’s eat!

 HURRY, START THE CURRY!

 Place a pot, with a lid, over a medium heat with a drizzle of oil.
 When hot, fry the Onion chunks for 4-6 minutes until soft and translucent, shifting occasionally.
-Add the curry paste and ½ the sliced chilli - both to taste!
+Add the curry paste and ½ the sliced Chilli - both to taste!
 Fry for a minute, shifting constantly, until fragrant.
 Add the lamb chunks and fry for 2-3 minutes, until browned, shifting occasionally.
-Add the Potato chunks, cooked chopped tomato, and 250ml of water.
+Add the potato chunks, cooked chopped tomato, and 250ml of water.
 Mix until fully combined and leave to simmer for 25-30 minutes, until the lamb is tender and the potatoes are soft.

 OH, THAT’S RICE